michel1991/ocp-java-11/advancedDesign/README.md

 Since both can be declared with the abstract keyword, option E is correct.
 Finally, interfaces do not extend java.lang.Object.
 If they did, then Java would support true multiple inheritance, with multiple possible parent constructors being called as part of initialization.
 Therefore, option F is incorrect.

-# Which of the following are true statements about exception handling in Java?
-(Choose all that apply.)
-A. A traditional try statement without a catch block requires a finally block.
-B. A traditional try statement without a finally block requires a catch block.
-C. A traditional try statement with only one statement can omit the {}.
-D. A try-with-resources statement without a catch block requires a finally block.
-E. A try-with-resources statement without a finally block requires a catch block.
-F. A try-with-resources statement with only one statement can omit the {}.

-A try-with-resources statement does not require a catch or finally block.
-A traditional try statement requires at least one of the two.
-Neither statement can be written without a body encased in braces, {}.

 # Which of the following data types cannot be used in a switch statement?
 (Choose all that apply.)
 A. float